mozilla/release-blog/_posts/2017-04-17-Dawn-Project-FAQ.md

 From the next merge (April 18th), users running 54 Aurora will remain on the Aurora channel but updates will be turned off.
 In case of critical security issues, we might push new updates to these aurora channel users.
 Aurora channel users will be migrated to Beta channel in April ‘17.
 For this to happen, we need to make sure that the Developer Edition features are working the same way on the Beta update channel (theme, profile, etc).

 ##  What will happen to the Aurora population on Android?
-Because Google play doesn’t allow the migration of a population from an application to another, the fennec population on aurora will be migrated to the nightly application.
+Because Google play doesn't allow the migration of a population from an application to another, the fennec population on aurora will be migrated to the nightly application.
 For now, we are planning to reuse the current [Google play aurora application](https://play.google.com/store/apps/details?id=org.mozilla.fennec_aurora) and replace it by Nightly to preserve the current population.

 ## Why are we taking different approaches with the Desktop and Android Aurora populations?
 Aurora channel on Desktop has been around for a long time and has a substantial end-user base that Beta channel will benefit from.